oumaimamjb/oumaimamjb/README.md

-<h1 align="center">Hi there👋 </h1>
 <h3 align="center">I’m Oumaima, a passionate Data Engineering student 👩‍💻 at the National School of Applied Science Al Hoceima in Morocco 🇲🇦.
 Eager to transform data into actionable insights, I thrive on tackling complex problems and turning them into efficient solutions.
-My academic journey fuels my desire for practical experience, and I am dedicated to honing my skills in real-world environments.
+My academic journey fuels my desire for practical experience, and I am actively seeking a PFE internship to apply my skills in real-world environments.
 Each day is an opportunity for me to learn something new and expand my expertise in the ever-evolving field of data engineering.</h3>

 - 🌱 I’m currently learning **AWS and GCP.**